 On behalf of the community, Watsonville Community Hospital has instituted a turnaround plan, which has put it on a good path toward financial stability.
 This plan includes cost-saving measures and new initiatives to improve operational efficiencies and patient care.
 However, the hospital still needs assistance to upgrade and renovate facilities, improve emergency room services, and continue to improve the financial health of the hospital.
-For this reason, the District Board of Directors has placed Measure N, a general obligation bond measure on the upcoming March 2024 ballot.
+For this reason, the District Board of Directors has placed a general obligation bond measure on the upcoming March 2024 ballot.

-The following information is provided to assist voters in understanding the facts behind Measure N and how its passage will affect the District and our community.
+The following information is provided to assist voters in understanding the facts behind the proposed measure and how its passage will affect the District and our community.

-What is Measure N?
+What is the proposed measure?

-Measure N is a \$116 million general obligation (G.O.) bond program intended to renovate Watsonville Community Hospital and improve services to our community.
+The measure is a \$116 million general obligation (G.O.) bond program intended to renovate Watsonville Community Hospital and improve services to our community.
 Specific projects identified include: